nicholschm/theodinprojectWiki/OSX-Installation-Guide.md

 Go to [personal access tokens](https://github.com/settings/tokens) in your Github user account settings and click the "generate new token" button.
 This will bring you to a new page.
 Give your token a description in the box provided, Something like "Odin " will do.
 Once that is done click the "generate token" button at the bottom of the page.
 The token highlighted in green is your new Github API token.

-Copy your Github API token and create `.env.local` file in your local Odin Project directory.
-Paste your API token in place of `<your api token here>` like the example below:
+Copy your Github API token and create `.env` file with the content below, making sure to paste your API token in place of `<your api token here>`.
+Note that we comment out the APP_ID and SECRET as these are used for production.
 ```
+API_USERNAME: 'development'
+API_PASSWORD: 'qwerty123'
 GITHUB_API_TOKEN: <your api token here>
+#GITHUB_APP_ID: 1234
+#GITHUB_SECRET: 1234
+GOOGLE_CLIENT_ID: 1234
+GOOGLE_CLIENT_SECRET: 1234
 ```

 This Github API Token is used when updating the curriculum.
 Without it you may encounter rate-limiting errors.